top of page

 – Recent pay stubs or income verification

-– Employment verification (especially if there's been a change since pre-approval)
+– Employment verification (especially if there’s been a recent change)

-– Letters of explanation for large deposits or financial gifts
+– Letters explaining large deposits or financial gifts

-– Proof that funds for the down payment and closing costs have been transferred to a U.S. account (for international buyers)
+– Proof that funds for the down payment and closing costs are in a U.S. account (for international buyers)

 – Confirmation of any outstanding debts or liabilities

-Once you’ve signed the purchase contract for a condominium or co-op, the next critical step is while working on finalizing your mortgage is often the board application and approval process.
+Once you get your loan commitment letter, the next critical step is the board application and approval process.
 Unlike single-family or multifamily homes, condos and co-ops require you to meet certain criteria set by the building’s governing body.
+By understanding what’s required, following instructions meticulously, and presenting yourself as a financially sound, community-minded resident, you can help ensure a smoother path to approval.
 Here’s what you need to know, from start to finish:

 Understanding the Purpose of the Board Application